GillyRabutTsurwa/natours-jonas/tasks.md

 * background blend modes
 * box-deoration-break

+## Quoi apprendre - Version 6

+* Make flow around shapes with shape-outside and float...
+Don't know if I like this much though
+* Applying a filter to images
+* Create a background video covering an entire section.
+THIS I like
+* Using the <video> HTML element
+* object-fit

 ## Tasks yet to do

 * Look again at the selector of that hover, not hover part.